zhangsuqiong22/K8STA/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

-### Test It Out
-1. Install CRDs into cluster:
+1. Install test CRDs into cluster:

 ```sh
 $ make install
 ```

-2. Run controller (switch to a new terminal if you want to leave it running):
+2. Install test controller (switch to a new terminal if you want to leave it running):

 ```sh
 $ make run
 ```
 **NOTE:** You can also run this in one step by running: `make install run`

-3. Install Instances of Custom Resources:
+3. Trigger test cases by test Custom Resources:

 ```sh
 $ kubectl apply -f tester_cr.yaml
 ```
 **NOTE:** package your automation testing cases to container image, replace it to CR in filed: testPodSpec

-### Uninstall CRDs
+### Recover Env.
-To delete the CRDs from the cluster:
+Uninstall CRDs: delete the CRDs from the cluster:

 ```sh
 $ make uninstall